andrew-wilkes/password-manager/README.md

 The integrity of the decoded data will be checked by the presence of a prefixed hash in the decoded data that equals a hash of the database data.

+## Branding

+**passwordvx**

+An alternative example: **password-vx**

+You saw it here first!

+A suggested interpretation of "vx" is: "version x"

+Case insensitive examples:

+password VX

+Password VX

+Password-VX

+PasswordVX

+We claim any combination of "password" and "vx" as prior art representing this brand.

 ## Features

 * Suggest easy to remember but hard to crack passwords